 - Travel by Rail

 Travel to Sri Lanka and touch down in the sprawling capital city of Colombo and transfer to your hotel.
 Meet up with your fellow travelers and Apex expedition leader for a welcome dinner at the hotel this evening.
-Overnight at the Gateway Airport Hotel.
+Overnight at the Vivanta Colombo Airport Garden Hotel.

 Dinner and overnight at Jetwing Vil Uyana, with bungalows overlooking an attractive wetland of marshes and rice paddies that supports its own suite of animals, such as freshwater Mugger Crocodiles, Indian Pond Heron and Red-wattled Lapwing.

-After breakfast, drive through the Knuckles Range to Kandy, in the northern part of Sri Lanka’s hill country.
+After breakfast, visit the Dambulla cave temple, the best-preserved in Sri Lanka, then drive through the Knuckles Range to Kandy, in the northern part of Sri Lanka’s hill country.
 Approaching the hills, the landscape becomes progressively more lush and well-watered, and you’ll stop to visit a plantation of spices and Ayurvedic medicinal plants.

 Kandy is the country’s cultural capital, with a rich history centered around scenic Kandy Lake.
 Foremost amongst the city’s attractions is the Temple of the Tooth, an immensely important Buddhist pilgrimage site harboring a tooth alleged to have belonged to Buddha himself.
 Dinner and overnight at Cinnamon Citadel Hotel.